Sitecore/Sitecore.Pathfinder/src/buildfiles/npm/README.md

 * Build process agnostic (command-line tool, so it integrates easily with Grunt, Gulp, MSBuild etc.)
 * Everything is a file (easy to edit, search and replace across multiple files, source control friendly)
 * Project directory has whole and single truth (source is not spread across development projects, databases and websites) (contineous integration friendly)
-* Project is packaged into a NuGet package and deployed to the website
+* Project is packaged into a Sitecore Package, NuGet package, Unicorn files or a directory of files
-  * Dependency tracking through NuGet dependencies
-  * NuGet package installer on the Sitecore website
-  * Sitecore.Pathfinder.Core NuGet package tweaks Sitecore defaults to be easier to work with (e.g. removes initial workflow)
-* Support for Html Templates (with [Mustache](https://mustache.github.io/mustache.5.html) tags) makes getting started with the Sitecore Rendering Engine easier
+* Lint or check you project and website with more than 120 checkers
 * Code Generation for generating strongly typed item models, factories and unit tests

 ## Documentation